Latinxua Sin Wenz: Irregular spellings

 Because Sin Wenz is written without indicating tones, ambiguity could arise with certain words with the same sound but different tones.
 In order to circumvent this problem, Sin Wenz defined a list of exceptions: "characters with fixed spellings" (定型字).
-For example, 买 (buy) and 卖 (sell) are of the same sound but different tones.
+For example, 買 (buy) and 賣 (sell) are of the same sound but different tones.
 The former is written as maai and the latter is written as mai in Sin Wenz.

 The word 有 (to have) is also special; it is written as iou, as opposed to iu, which may be 又 (once more).

-Telegrams sent by workers for the railways in the northeast of China switched from Zhuyin to Sin Wenz in 1950, then from Sin Wenz to Hanyu Pinyin in 1958; the 5 irregular spellings of 买 maai, 试 shii, 板 baan, 不 bu, and 李 lii, in use during the Hanyu Pinyin period, were inherited from Sin Wenz.
+Telegrams sent by workers for the railways in the northeast of China switched from Zhuyin to Sin Wenz in 1950, then from Sin Wenz to Hanyu Pinyin in 1958; the 5 irregular spellings of 買 maai, 試 shii, 板 baan, 不 bu, and 李 lii, in use during the Hanyu Pinyin period, were inherited from Sin Wenz.

-In addition, Sin Wenz also calls for the use of the postal romanization when writing place names in China, as well as preservation of foreign spellings (hence Latinxua rather than *Ladingxua).
+In addition, Sin Wenz also calls for the use of the postal romanization when writing place names in China, as well as preservation of foreign spellings (hence Latinxua rather than Ladingxua).